Is this really a good time to grow your business – in the midst of a global pandemic?

-Doroff says he is constantly keeping an eye open for potential new team members from all aspects of life to add to his team of about 24 financial professionals and support staff.
+Doroff says he is constantly keeping an eye open for potential new team members from all aspects of life to add to his team of more than 20 financial professionals and support staff.

 College graduates have always been a fertile area for new financial professionals, but life during the pandemic may have made the job of recruiting new college graduates even easier for financial firms.
 “One change during Covid-19 is that the availability of students has increased,” explains Schwartz.
 “The relative lack of opportunities for recent graduates helps us.”

 In many cases, the new recruits begin before graduation as interns.
 “We continually have a group of interns interested in the business,” explains Schwartz.
 “They get licensed, learn the business and are able to work with an experienced, successful advisor.
 It gives them the opportunity to see if they like it.
 At the same time, it’s like a long interview process for us.
 We get a chance to watch them over the summer to see their ethics and attitude.”

 The firm recently hired nine summer interns at $12 an hour.
 At the end of the summer, three decided to move on, but the other six asked to continue to serve as interns.
 “Most of these students were going to be taking classes from home because of the pandemic, which made it easier for them to continue to work for us as interns, including those who go to school or choose to live in a different state.”